A Modern Markdown Workflow: A Friendly Guide for 2025

 6. Case Study: Manchester Agency Workflow Success

-Use remark for markdown parsing and plugins (e.g., syntax highlighting, tables).
+- Use remark for markdown parsing and plugins (e.g., syntax highlighting, tables).
+If you skip plugins, you’re missing out.

-Use rehype to transform markdown into rich, accessible HTML.
+- Use rehype to transform markdown into rich, accessible HTML.
+If your HTML is a mess, rehype it.

-Automate rendering for static site generation or server-side rendering.
+- Automate rendering for static site generation or server-side rendering.
+If you deploy by hand, automate it.

-Set up scripts to generate sitemaps, optimise images, and validate links.
+- Set up scripts to generate sitemaps, optimise images, and validate links.
+If you don’t, Google will sulk.

-Use version control (e.g., Git) to track changes and collaborate.
+- Use version control (e.g., Git) to track changes and collaborate.
+If you don’t use Git, expect drama.

 Summary & Key Takeaways